phaux/game-api/docs/decisions/0001-coordinate-match-status-tracking-using-signed-tokens.markdown

   We want different people develop different parts of the system.

 * Low number of cross-service interactions.
-  Obviously some are necessary, but each additional interface and/or data format we need to specify, implement and integrat requires the effort of at least two people.
+  Obviously some are necessary, but each additional interface and/or data format we need to specify, implement and integrate requires the effort of at least two people.

 * Low number of database interactions.
   Whether we pay for capacity or per-operation - they increase costs.